YLLA

 “The Bachrach of U.S. canine photographers” Life Magazine, 1947

 The Second World War and the invasion of France interrupted Ylla's developing career.
 In 1940, MoMA submitted her name to the U.S. State Department requesting an entry visa, which in 1941 enabled her to immigrate to America.
 She soon opened a studio in New York and was quickly immersed again in the world of zoos, pet owners, advertisers and editors.
 Her work appeared in most major illustrated magazines both in the U.S. and abroad.
 Ylla produced ten books between 1944 and 1954, her one portfolio classic, Animals, with a text by Julian Huxley, and in the French edition, Des Bêtes..., accompanied with a poem by Jacques Prévert.
-Several were designed for children, two of which, The Sleepy Little Lion (6 languages) and Two Little Bears (22 editions, 13 languages), became juvenile classics.
+Several were designed for children, two of which, The Sleepy Little Lion (15 editions, 9 languages) and Two Little Bears (22 editions, 13 languages), became juvenile classics.

 Animal Language